zz-group/solana-tx-stress-test/README.md

 # solana-tx-stress-test
-Solan's team claims the blockchain has a throughput of 50k transactions per second - zz-grouop wants to test this.
+Solan's team claims the blockchain has a throughput of 50k transactions per second - zz-group wants to test this.